ArsamIj/Project1/README.md

 ##Consumer Trends in a Post Pandemic Society
 #A study on health and hygiene trend in a post-pandemic market, with focus on PPE, its use, and its sentiments within Canada

 The Covid pandemic has greatly impacted consumer behavior, with many people changing their purchasing habits and preferences.
-This study intends to examine the impact of the pandemic on consumer behavior in North America, with a particular focus in personal hygiene products.
-The project will show what new health trends were created during the Covid Pandemic, and how they have fared a year after the lockdowns have ended.
+This study intends to examine the impact of the pandemic on consumer behavior in Canada, with a particular focus in personal hygiene products.
+The study will show what new health trends were created during the Covid Pandemic, and how they have fared a year after the lockdowns have ended.

 An analysis is performed to understand consumer trends in a post-Covid world.
 The analysis focuses on health and hygiene, in particular regarding the use and sentiment over PPE.
 The Analysis covers (3) individual perspectives;
 1. Consumer Sentiment on PPE and Personal Hygiene based on online search trends